coolcarly/coolcarly.github.io/blog/2024/June/mudge-24.md

 #### *Tuesday 11 June 2024*
 We were up at 7 am, cleaning and packing before heading off at 8 am.
 We stopped at the Dancing Goat Cafe in Mudgee and ordered a coffee and takeaway rolls: a B&E roll for Nick and an Egg roll for me.
 Note: they weren't so much rolls as they were burgers, and they were pretty great as well.
 This was my favourite cafe in Mudgee and I would go back here again if we ever come back to Mudgee.

+As we drove in the dark on the way to Mudgee, we did not get to see any of the features such as the rolling hills and the mountenous backdrop.
+The drive home was pretty great, especially heading through the Blue Mountains.
+Nick and I spoke about the rolling hills and how how cool they were.
+In terms of country and land, Mudgee is a lot nicer to look at than the Hunter Valley (in my opinion).

 A 4-hour drive later and we were back in Wollongong.